maaabel/cooperarsc.github.com/_posts/notes/2013-02-26-boardoftrustees-oliver.md

 CASEY: I was at that meeting too and the faculty objected to your simplification of their position as “just raise more money”.
 Realistically we have a different view of what the school’s core asset is.
 You said “I don’t know what to go back to the board with if you’re just going to say “raise more money””.

-ART STUDENT: The capital campaign was to raise more money for that building?
+RYAN: The capital campaign was to raise more money for that building?

 EPSTEIN: It was about $60m raised for that building and other things as well.

-ART STUDENT: I’m curious as to why you couldn’t raise that amount or something close to it with the new context of urgent need?
+RYAN: I’m curious as to why you couldn’t raise that amount or something close to it with the new context of urgent need?

 EPSTEIN: You have to think about fundraising.
 This is not a Cooper thing; it’s a fundraising thing.
 People give you money because they have a goal.
 To get a building named after them, to get their name on a plaque.